gottfried-github/e-commerce-api/notes.md

 In both cases, user should be informed that the additional property won't be written and operation should be discarded for user to correct their errors and retry.

-# Unified http response format
+# Unified error format from data layer
 ## Todo
-All responces have `status` and `message` properties - with, perhaps, additional properties - so that the client can always simply display the `message`.
-If there's extra info, the client can process that to their preference.
-An example of the latter is the `400` error, where the response contains details of the validation errors.

-Also, that way data layer could adhere to this format and assign status to errors.
-Sometimes doing that is appropriate because data layer has more info on the details of the error.
-An example of this is in `auth`, when user already exists: the data layer (the `store` layer) has the info on which field the error regards to (MongoDb's `keyValue` property of the `11000` error).
+1. all errors are `Message`s, which have `code` and `message`
+2. errors where tree is provided - such as `ValidationError` and, possibly, `ResourceExists` - have `tree` property

+Api can pass these to the client and client can simply check for the `tree` property to know whether to display data for particular fields.